duanziheng/academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-I am a first-year CS PhD student in University of California, Irvine, advised by Prof. Jing Zhang.
+I am a first-year CS Ph.D. student at [the University of California, Irvine](https://uci.edu/), advised by Prof. Jing Zhang.
-Previously, I graduated from Department of Control Science and Technology, Zhejiang University.
+Previously, I graduated from the Department of Control Science and Technology, Zhejiang University.
-During my undergrad, I was fortunate to work with Prof. Xiaoqian Wang, Yueyang Wang, Quanzheng Li and Fei Wu.
+During my undergrad, I was fortunate to work with Prof. Xiaoqian Wang, Yueyang Wang, Quanzheng Li, and Fei Wu.

 Now, I am interested in Machine Learning and Computational Biology.